 Role of Anomaly Analytics

 As an example, let us look at a hypothetical revenue assurance setup.
 For an operator with 100 million subscribers, you will have anywhere from 10 billion to 5 billion xDRs generated daily.
 This data is then either stored in your data warehouse or your big data lake.
 Here the revenue assurance practice will require data to be processed individually, loaded in the tool, reconciled daily, and retained for 30 days with the goal being to identify revenue leakages.
-This setup would require at least about 600 CPUs, 500 TB of storage, and 8 TB of RAM, the hardware easily being a million-plus dollars on its own, excluding the cost of license, deployment, support, and manpower.
+This setup would require significant investment on hardware which can run into millions of Dollars on its own, excluding the cost of license, deployment, support and manpower.

 Here we employ an Anomaly Analytics methodology, which significantly simplifies the TCO and the complexity of reaching the end goal.
 Taking the same hypothetical revenue assurance setup as above.
 The data stored in the data warehouse or big data lake can be aggregated accordingly to specific dimensions such as type of subscribers, cell site, rate plans, type of services, and measured against various metrics.
 In this hypothetical approach, only the aggregated data is processed using anomaly detection to monitor millions of KPIs, identify discrepancies quicker and correlate with other associated datasets.
 The approach here significantly uses lesser hardware and provides near real-time insights to only KPIs wherein the solution derives as a genuine discrepancy.
 More importantly, we achieve the same goal of identifying discrepancies.